 - There is a $10 charge for any lost key or additional key.

-- Students must turn in a check-out sheet (available from the SHC) with their keys to NPU Physical Plant when they leave the apartment.
+- In order for rent to be turned off, students must turn in a check-out sheet (available from the SHC) with their keys to NPU Physical Plant when they leave the apartment.
 The check-out sheet outlines the standards on which the decision about returning the deposit is based.
-Failure to follow the check-out procedure will result in the delay of the repayment of the damage/cleaning deposit.
+Failure to follow the check-out procedure will result in the delay of the repayment of the damage/cleaning deposit and additional rent charges.

-- When students vacate their apartment, they must also remove their belongings in the basement storage area. $75 will be deducted from the damage/cleaning deposit for the removal of remaining basement storage items.
+- When students vacate their apartment, they must also remove their belongings in the basement storage area.
+Up to $75 will be deducted from the damage/cleaning deposit for the removal of any items left in housing.

 - In the event that a student moves from one NPTS housing unit to another, the “old” unit will be assessed for damage and cleaning by NPU Physical Plant.
 Assessed damages will be charged to the student’s regular account.
 The return of the damage/cleaning deposit only applies when the student moves out of NPTS housing.
 (Please note: Students must be pre-approved for an inter-campus move.)